-- · Provide 300,000 children with cholera medicine. - Installing more than 1,600 wells equipped with water pumps that can supply an entire village or refugee camp with clean water.
+- Installing more than 2,600 wells equipped with water pumps that can supply an entire village or refugee camp with clean water.
 Traditionally in some countries it is seen as a 'girls' job to fetch water at a well, which in turn may mean that they cannot go to school due to the time it can take to carry out such a task.
-By locating a water pump near to a school, it increases their chance of receiving a regular education. - 1.65 million emergency food kits, providing nearly 40,000 malnourished children food for two weeks. - Provide approximately 1.2 million children with polio vaccinations. - Buy 1.5 million notebooks and pencils for school children. - Provide 3,400 School-in-a-box sets for emergencies.
-This can provide education to 136,000 children.
+By locating a water pump near to a school, it increases their chance of receiving a regular education. - Providing 35,000 malnourished children back to health with a month's supply of high-energy nourishment. - Provide more than two million children with polio vaccinations. - Provide almost 5,200 School-in-a-box sets for emergencies.